L-Lewis/dsc-4-48-04-deep-convolutional-variational-autoencoders-codealong-online-ds-ft-011419/README.md

-# Deep Convolutional Variational Autoencoders- Code along
+# Deep Convolutional Variational Autoencoders- Codealong

 ## Introduction
 Variational autoencoders (VAEs) can be used to visualize high-dimensional data in a meaningful, lower-dimensional space.
 In this lab, we will look at constructing and training a deep VAE on the MNIST data.
 We'll see how the data cluster in the lower-dimensional space according to their digit class.